minjo1234/TIL/3.Resource/CS/SAA/EC2.md

 ## IAM TemaMFA

-user and user groups defence machi
+user and user groups has two defence mechanisms

+- Strong passwords = higher security for your account
+- In AWS, you can set